E.4.24.CEN – Burrell Behavioral Health IHC Grant Training Manual Addendum

 When a scheduled holiday falls on a weekend the observed holiday is assigned according to individual site policy.
 At their discretion, Burrell Behavioral Health may elect to allocate additional Company Paid Holidays to enhance business services to clients and provide a benefit of extended time off for employees.

 Site Directors/Supervisors cannot require an intern to work on any holiday listed above that the site does not observe.
-If the intern wishes to work on a given holiday in exchange for another day off of their choosing, that is permitted as long as it is approved and arranged in advance with his/her site director and/or supervisor.
 Also, if a site observes additional holidays or is closed for other reasons and the intern is unable to work, the intern cannot be forced to use their vacation time or sick days.

 Psychology Intern Expectations